TharinduWijayarathna/TharinduWijayarathna/README.md

 Greetings!
 I'm Tharindu Wijayarathna, a dedicated Software Engineer from Sri Lanka 🇱🇰.
 I am currently pursuing my undergraduate degree in Software Engineering at Cardiff Metropolitan University, UK.
 I am deeply passionate about crafting software and exploring cutting-edge technologies.
 As a hobbyist, I actively create Composer and NPM packages to facilitate rapid development for fellow enthusiasts.

-Previously, I served as a Software Engineer at [CyberElysium](https://cyberelysium.com/), a prominent software product engineering firm based in Sri Lanka, and at [EmergentSpark](https://emergentspark.com/), specializing in creating custom websites and systems for businesses and personal use.
-Currently, I am working at [Eequate](https://eequate.com/).

 ### Technical Proficiency 💻

 My skill set encompasses proficiency in: